Guggums.com

 Watts-Dunton went so far as to liken Rossetti to Shakespeare’s Prospero, saying that with Lizzie’s death, he “buried his wand.”
 It’s a poetic metaphor, but one that centers Rossetti’s suffering, not Siddal’s humanity.

 But what remains striking is how little we hear from Siddal herself.
-Few of her letters survive, and the biographical void left in their absence has been filled largely by others.
+Few of her letters survive.
 Without Rossetti, we might not know her at all.
 But because of him, we often know her only through him.

 Frederick Hollyer Portrait Of Georgiana Burne Jones